 What is the Digital Lab?

 The Digital Lab transforms digital practice through intensive mentoring, workshops, and peer support – all taking place online.
-Fellows are matched with an international specialist who mentors their work-based experiments, supporting an agile approach to their online presence.
+Fellows are matched with an international specialist who mentors their work-based experiments, supporting an agile approach to their digital work.